unraid/docs/docs/legacy/FAQ/Terminal_Access.md

 **Remote character set** to UTF-8.

-First time SSH connection: set **Connection type** to SSH, then enter your exact unRAID server name or IP (if static), then enter a **Saved Session** name (such as *SSH Tower*), then click the **Save** button.
+First time SSH connection: set **Connection type** to SSH, then enter your exact Unraid server name or IP (if static), then enter a **Saved Session** name (such as *SSH Tower*), then click the **Save** button.
 You are ready to click your session name and connect!
 When you do this the first time, you will be informed about